IINemo/bibtex4word_rus/README.md

 Run install_all.bat <path to folder you want to install scripts>.
 The installation script will 1) download and copy bibtex4word in a startup MS Word diretory; 2) copy scripts for better handling of cyrillyc bibliography lists; 3) set BIBEXE environment variable.

-After that, restart word and you will have additional bibtex panel.
+After that, restart MS Word and you will have additional bibtex panel.

 Use gost2008/l as a bibtex style for the best experience.

+This works for Windows 10 and presumably for Windows 7 and 8.